Blog

 |---|---|---|---|

 Use the Disney Pass Break-Even Formula: multiply your planned park days per visit by your number of visits.
-If total days x per-day ticket cost exceeds the annual pass price, buy the pass.
-At $110/day for a 4-day ticket, two 4-day visits = 8 days x $110 = $880.
-A Sorcerer Pass at $899 is essentially break-even — but the dining/merchandise discounts (worth $100–$200 over two trips) push it into positive territory.
+If total days x per-day ticket cost exceeds the annual pass price you qualify for, buy the pass.
+At $110/day for a 4-day ticket, two 4-day visits = 8 days x $110 = $880 — well under the $1,629 Incredi-Pass that out-of-state visitors must buy, so per-trip tickets win.
+A Florida resident's Sorcerer Pass ($1,099) gets closer to break-even at that day count, and pass dining/merchandise discounts (worth $100–$200 over two trips) help tip it positive.

 | Visit Pattern | Annual Pass? | Reason |